Bandwidth/python-bandwidth-examples/chaos_conference/README.md

 ```

 It will:
-    Create a call to "YOUR-NUMBER"
+1. Create a call to "YOUR-NUMBER"
-    Place your call in a conference hosted by the "CONFERENCE_NUMBER"
+2. Place your call in a conference hosted by the "CONFERENCE_NUMBER"
-    Play an audio to inform that you are the first member in the conference
+3. Play an audio to inform that you are the first member in the conference

+## Local Setup

 #### Installing ngrok tool (For local tests):